Fan Survey · Round One

 Stats on players so you're not just choosing the ol' reliables.
 It gives smaller players more attention and recognition.

-I barely watched the WSL before I started playing fantasy, and it turned me into a superfan.
+I barely watched the BWSL before I started playing fantasy, and it turned me into a superfan.
 Please give new players the tools to get there too.

 An opportunity to immerse myself in women's football even more than I already do.